Voices of Success: Public Speaking as a Pathway to Graduate Outcomes

 Session Outline

 Academic advising and personal tutoring are central to fostering student success and preparing graduates for diverse outcomes within and beyond higher education (McIntosh et al., 2021; Woods, 2023).
-While advising traditionally emphasises academic progression, career planning, and personal development, integrating public speaking skills into this framework offers a powerful means of empowering students (McGill, Ali, & Barton, 2020).
+While advising traditionally emphasises academic progression, career planning, and personal development, integrating public speaking skills into this framework creates a purposeful mechanism for supporting students’ confidence and readiness for future opportunities.
+(McGill, Ali, & Barton, 2020).

 Learning Outcomes